nx-js/compiler-util/README.md

 # nx-compile

-This library is part of the [NX framework](http://nx-nxframework.rhcloud.com/).
+This library is part of the [NX framework](http://nx-framework.com/).
-The purpose of this library is to allow the execution of strings as code in a secure, sandboxed environment.
+The purpose of this library is to allow the execution of strings as code in the context of a sandbox object with optional security restrictions.

 ## Installation